vesterheim/gold-medalist-portfolio/_artists/johannesen--betty.md

   subtitle:      # Defaults to page subtitle
   teaser:        # Defaults to page meta-description
 ---
-I have been weaving for close to forty years.
+I have been weaving for close to 40 years.
 After all of this time, each warp is still a challenge with its own set of problems to be solved.
 Each item from my loom is one of a kind and each is designed to solve a new problem.
 This approach keeps the process of designing and weaving from becoming an automatic procedure.
 For me, the designing and successful execution of a textile is far more interesting than the finished product.
-One of my beginning students once commented "weaving requires the use of both sides of the brain".
+One of my beginning students once commented, "weaving requires the use of both sides of the brain."

 -Betty Johannesen, 2008